acln0/ioctl/README.md

 See the documentation at https://godoc.org/acln.ro/ioctl.

-For the time being, pacakge ioctl is only tested and used on `linux/amd64`, but it should work on other architectures too, based on my (admittedly rather cursory) reading of Linux header files.
+For the time being, pacakge ioctl is only tested and used on `amd64`, and `arm` (thanks to @tv42), but it should work on other architectures too, based on my (admittedly rather cursory) reading of Linux header files.
 Please file a bug if the numbers are wrong for your architecture.

 Package ioctl is pure Go, but running tests requires a C compiler and the appropriate C headers.
 See `internal/cgoioctl`.